momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part2.md

 # Introduction to QGIS - Vector Data: Part 2

-The objective of part 2 is to create a map of student to teacher ratios by income to poverty ratios over two by block group.
+The objective of part 2 is to create a map of student to teacher ratios by median income block group.
 When it comes to creating a map, make sure that your map is suitable to the context.
-Realistically, this map would probably one out of a series of maps if I was concerned with the relationship of overall income/poverty ratios to student/teacher ratios.
+Realistically, this map would probably one out of a series of maps if I was concerned with the relationship of overall income to student/teacher ratios along with map related socio-demographic variables.
 For the sake of this workshop, we will only create one map.
 Feel free to make more maps to find out more about this relationship with your newly acquired knowledge!

 ## Units
 ### Unit 1: Basic Cartographic Elements